Retirement Planning for Singaporeans: A Simple Yet Comprehensive Guide

 Whole life insurance

-With whole life insurance plans, like Income’s Star Secure, you can choose how long you want to pay your premiums for.
-For plans like these, your whole life will be protected, and You can also choose a coverage of up to 500%1,2 of the sum assured for death, terminal illness and total and permanent disability.
+With whole life insurance plans, like Income’s Star Secure Pro, you can choose how long you want to pay your premiums for.
+For plans like these, your whole life will be protected, and you can also choose a coverage of up to 500%1,2 of the sum assured up to age 75 or 80 for death, terminal illness and total and permanent disability.

 Unlike term plans, whole life plans give you a cash value if no claim is made during the policy term.
 Depending on the performance of the plan, the value of your premiums can even grow.
 For this reason, whole life insurance can be a valuable addition to your retirement planning portfolio.